iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 [parameters files](/doc/command-reference/params), or `vars` defined in `dvc.yaml` instead.

-> Note that this feature is only supported via manual edition of `dvc.yaml` and
+> Note that this parameterization feature is only supported via manual edition
-> incompatible with `dvc run`.
+> of `dvc.yaml` and incompatible with `dvc run`.

 Let's say we have `params.yaml` (default params file) with the following
 contents: